ydLiu-HIT/deSALT/README.md

 We benchmarked deSALT with 36 simulated datasets having various read length, sequencing error rates and sequencing depth (simulation workflow links). deSALT also assessed the ability of aligners by two real RNA-seq datasets produced by Oxford Nanopore and PacBio platform.
 One from the well-studied human sample NA12878 by ONT technology and another from real mouse sample (SRR6238555) by SMRT technology.

-deSALT is open source and free for non-commerical use.

-deSALT is mainly designed by Yadong Liu & Bo Liu and developed by Yadong Liu in Center for Bioinformatics, Harbin Institute of Technology, China.
+deSALT is open source and free for non-commerical use which is mainly designed by Yadong Liu & Bo Liu and developed by Yadong Liu in Center for Bioinformatics, Harbin Institute of Technology, China.

 ---
 ### Memory usage